azat-co/fullstack-javascript/chapter6/chapter6.md

 Deploying "Hello World" to PaaS
 ===============================

-For Heroku and Windows Azure deployment, we'll need a Git repository.
+For Heroku and Microsoft Azure deployment, we'll need a Git repository.
 To create it from the root of your project, type the following command in your terminal: